Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space

 which is the standard Hamiltonian form of the action (\ref{IniAction}).

-Summarizing, we have shown that the Dirac formalism for the system given by the action (\ref{IniAction}) in the extended phase space, gives rise to the standard Hamiltonian analysis with Hamiltonian $H$ and coordinates $(q,p)$.
-In this formalism the time variable $t$ is promoted as an additional dynamical variable $\tilde{t}$.
+To summarize, we have shown that the Dirac's formalism for the system given by the action (\ref{IniAction}) in the extended phase space gives rise to the standard Hamiltonian analysis with Hamiltonian $H$ and coordinates $(\tilde{q},p)$.
+In this formalism, the time variable $t$ is promoted as an additional dynamical variable $\tilde{t}$.
 Its conjugate momentum results from the consideration of the extended action given in (\ref{GAction}).
-The converse procedure, namely, removing these extra degrees of freedom, is accomplished by the gauge fixing process or by the introduction of an additional constraint $\eta \approx 0$.
-These steps are a result of the implementation of the Dirac's method.
-It is worth mentioning that, the gauge fixing process is mainly used within the path integral formalism, while the additional constraint procedure, in order to derive the Dirac brackets, is commonly used in the canonical quantization scheme.
+The converse procedure, namely removing these extra degrees of freedom, is accomplished by the gauge fixing process $\lambda=1$ and by the introduction of an additional constraint $\eta \approx 0$.
+These steps are a result of the implementation of Dirac's scheme.

+It is worth mentioning that the gauge fixing process is mainly used within the path integral formulation of quantum mechanics, while the additional constraint procedure is commonly used in the canonical quantization scheme in order to derive the Dirac brackets and the reduced phase space.

-As we mentioned, a direct implication of the aforementioned enlarging of the phase space is that it also enlarges the symplectic group of the system.
-Having this in mind, in the next section we are going to study a canonical transformation of the extended phase space such that the final dynamical description of the reduced phase space is no longer time-dependent.
-To achieve this, we will use the new energy conservation law as an auxiliary equation for the arbitrary coefficient in the canonical map.
+As we mentioned, a direct implication of the aforementioned enlarging of the phase space is that it also enlarges the system's symplectic group.
+With this in mind, in the following subsection, we study a canonical transformation of the extended phase space such that the final dynamical description of the reduced phase space is no longer time-dependent.
+To achieve this, we use the ``extended'' energy conservation law as an auxiliary equation for the canonical map's arbitrary coefficient.
 This canonical transformation is a generalization of the Struckmeier transformation given in \cite{struckmeier2001invariants}.
-Moreover, we will show that this transformation gives rise to a boundary term which can be related to the Lewis phase in the path integral quantization.
+Moreover, we show that this transformation gives rise to a boundary term that can be related to the Lewis phase in the path integral quantization.